chilli2k/twitter_hate_speech/README.md

 # twitter_hate_speech

-##sentiment Analysis of Twitter dataset
+## Sentiment Analysis of Twitter dataset
 This is a sentiment analysis done on the twitter dataset provided by the analytics vidya datahack contest for [Twitter Sentiment Analysis](https://datahack.analyticsvidhya.com/contest/practice-problem-twitter-sentiment-analysis/)

 The main objective of this project is to detect the hate speech in the tweets.
 This